Global Mental Health: Trauma and Recovery

 You may register through our secure online environment and will receive an email confirmation upon receipt of your payment.

-Prices include CME credit, electronic syllabus, some recordings for up to 30 days after course has ended, and refreshments at breaks and breakfast.
+Prices include CME credit, electronic syllabus, some recordings for up to 90 days after course has ended.

 At the end of the registration process, a $10 non-refundable processing fee will be added to your registration.